 - The training you have led – it’s not as important to mention training you’ve received as part of most jobs; leading training, however, exposes more about your skillset

 - Classes you have taken – if you’ve been working full-time while pursuing a degree, mentioning this dual role you have played speaks to your character and work ethic

 - Ideas you shared that became policy – the letter doesn’t have to detail this policy but highlighting that you’re willing to notice situations and improve them illustrates a lot about your leadership skills

 - Your work history with this person/company – this section is crucial and is particularly strong when examples of what you’ve done while you were there can be included

 - A copy of the job posting – this copy will help your colleague write a more individualized letter that’ll appeal to the new company

-- Templates – if this is the first time your colleague has been asked to write a letter of recommendation, they may not know where to start, so pointing them to places like ResumeGenius, where Letter of Recommendation templates are available, may prove beneficial
+- Templates – if this is the first time your colleague has been asked to write a letter of recommendation.
+Looking for letter templates online can help speed up the process.

 Applying for a job is certainly not for the weak of heart or the unprepared.
 Having a letter of recommendation with your application and with you at your interview, you can place yourself ahead of the competition.

 Ensure that you ask the right people to write the letter and then give them the tools they will need to make it easy for them to write it.